Negative Training: EGYM Training Method

 Every movement consists of a concentric (positive) phase and an eccentric (negative) phase.
 In the former phase, you are trying to overcome (move) a force and in the latter you a trying to absorb a force (maintain a position).

-To put this in everyday terms, the eccentric phase can always be generalized as braking work, as is the case when you are going down a hill, landing after a jump, or descending stairs, for example.
+To put this in everyday terms, the eccentric phase can always be generalised as braking work, as is the case when you are going down a hill, landing after a jump, or descending stairs, for example.
 Muscles are anatomically shortened in the concentric phase, whereas they are elongated in the eccentric phase.
 To illustrate this, let’s take the example of the bench press: The concentric phase involves pushing away a weight (concentric contraction); the eccentric phase is the controlled release of the weight (eccentric contraction).

 In anatomical terms, muscles can exert much more force in the stretching phase (eccentric phase) than in the shortening phase.
 According to a study, “young healthy men were able to generate 5 to 7 times more force when straining their muscles during eccentric cycling (i.e. during pedal resistance reduction) than with concentric cycling (i.e. overcoming resistance).”
 (Meyer et al. 2004, p.
 73)